llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       for both OpenACC and OpenMP.
 Moreover gcc's diagnostic specifically says `may only be used in compound statements`.

+### `if` clause ###

+* If the condition of an `update` directive's `if` clause evaluates to zero, the directive does not produce a runtime error for data that is not present on the device.
+Notes:
+    * OpenACC 3.0 sec.
+2.14.4 "Update Directive", "Restrictions",
+      L2299 states:

+        > If no if_present clause appears on the directive, each var
+        > in var-list must be present in the current device memory.

+    * OpenMP TR9 sec.
+2.13.6 "target update Construct", p.
+209 L3-4
+      states:

+        > If a present modifier appears in the clause and the
+        > corresponding list item is not present in the device data
+        > environment then an error occurs and the program terminates.

+    * Neither spec appears to state that this constraint is relaxed when an `if` condition evaluates to zero.
+    * Even so, Clacc's OpenACC behavior here is the same as that of LLVM's current upstream OpenMP behavior and pgcc 19.10-0's OpenACC behavior.

 Update Directives
 -----------------